ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Viewed by (username)

+!!! info ""
-> List of Plex usernames who have viewed (according to Tautulli) the Plex item.
+    List of Plex usernames who have viewed (according to Tautulli) the Plex item.
 The percentage for the item to be considered as viewed is configured in the Tautulli settings.

 - Key: Tautulli.seenBy
 - Availability: movies, shows, seasons, episodes